 - recruiting a small team of highly-experienced Dance Artists, who attend termly CPD and who are assessed at regular intervals to ensure all expectations are met.

-Many of the children find it difficult to engage in group activities., however RADiate Dance Artists are experienced in using activities that will attract the children into the group, so that taking part becomes a fun experience.
-This is done in close collaboration with each school.
+Many of the children find it difficult to engage in group activities, however RADiate Dance Artists are experienced in using activities that will attract the children into the group, so that taking part becomes a fun experience.
+This is done in close collaboration with each school and the teaching staff, and with the families of the children attending classes at the RAD headquarters.

 RADiate students benefit from: